graphql-devise/graphql_devise/README.md

   - `mount_graphql_devise_for 'Admin', at: 'api/auth'

-`Admin` could be any model name you are going to be using for authentication, and `api/auth` could be any route you would like to for auth.
+`Admin` could be any model name you are going to be using for authentication, and `api/auth` could be any mount path you would like to use for auth.

 ### Mounting Routes manually
-Routes can be created using the initializer or can be added manually.
+Routes can be added using the initializer or manually.
 You can add a route in the following way:

 ```ruby